jimjonesbr/wmss/README.md

  http://localhost:8295/wmss?request=DescribeService
  ```

- The __Service Description Report__ is provided as JSON and is structured as follows:
+ The [__Service Description Document__](https://github.com/jimjonesbr/wmss/blob/master/README.md#servicedocument) is provided as JSON and is structured as follows:

 ```json
 {